 |28852||Risk Assessment in Chemical and Biochemical Industry||5||point||Autumn E4A (Tues 13-17)|

-Electives, i.e. courses not counting as general competences or technological specializations in MSc Chemical and Biochemical Engineering, allow a study plan within Chemical and Biochemical Process Technology to be broadened in scope.
-This can be done either by choosing additional technological specialization courses with product, energy or environment engineering content, or by choosing courses giving a deeper insight in advanced mathematics, chemistry, physics, management, and adjoining technological areas.
+Electives, i.e., courses not counting as the polytechnic foundation or programme specific courses in MSc Chemical and Biochemical Engineering, allow a study plan within chemical and biochemical process technology to be broadened in scope.
+This can be done either by choosing additional programme specific courses with product, energy, or environment engineering content, or by choosing courses giving a deeper insight in advanced mathematics, chemistry, physics, management, and adjoining technological areas.